survivejs/react-book/manuscript/getting_started/06_editing_notes.md

 ![Tracking `editing` state](images/react_07.png)

+If you click a `Note` twice to confirm the edit, you should see an `Uncaught Invariant Violation` error at the browser console.
+This happens because we don't deal with `task` correctly yet.
+We have bound only `id` and `task` will actually point to an `event` object provided by React.
+This is something we should fix next.

 T> If we used a normalized data structure (i.e., `{<id>: {id: <id>, task: <str>}}`), it would be possible to write the operations using `Object.assign` and avoid mutation.

 T> In order to clean up the code, you could extract a method to contain the logic shared by `activateNoteEdit` and `editNote`.